Skip to contents

 Details

 The function merges models by outcome and shift, then computes specified contrasts only where both shifts exist for the same outcome.
-Original models are not retained in the output.
+Original models are retained only when `keep_models = TRUE` (default is to omit them to keep the object lightweight).
 If an outcome is missing from one batch or a shift doesn't exist for a particular outcome, the function warns but continues processing valid contrasts.

 Examples